 criticism.
 Praise appropriate behavior.
 Give teens positive, caring

 feedback.
-Consider getting systemic coaching for yourself and your teen.
+Consider asking for our coaching for yourself and your

-risk harmful behavior.
-Some warning signs of teen problems are:
+risk harmful behavior and lasting damage.
+Some warning signs

 - Weight gain or loss

 Don't just hope that teen problems will just go away.
 Talk to teens and